DIGESTION AND METABOLISM/ agni

 It is the cause of nourishment for the entire body by extracting the nutrients we ingest from food substances.
 These nutrients are broken down into molecules that can be then absorbed and distributed throughout the body and metabolized to form healthy vital tissues.

-The quality and strength of jatharagni determines the quality of nutritional elements that cross the intestinal wall eventually making their way into the body’s channels of circulation.
+The quality and strength of jatharagni determine the quality of nutritional elements that cross the intestinal wall eventually making their way into the body’s channels of circulation.

-Thereafter, by virtue of their respective seven categories agni’s associated with the cellular metabolism of plasma, blood, muscle, fat, bone, marrow and reproductive tissue; the sustainers of the body undergo metabolic transformation in two different ways, viz, transformation of tissue elements and transformation of waste products.
+Thereafter, by virtue of their respective seven categories agni’s associated with the cellular metabolism of plasma, blood, muscle, fat, bone, marrow and reproductive tissue the sustainers of the body undergo a metabolic transformation in two different ways, viz, the transformation of tissue elements and transformation of waste products. (

-This reasoning in ayurvedic health care is why, when treating specific disease; it is essential to correct digestive function regardless of the nature of the condition.
-If digestive function is impaired food and medicine will not be as effective in reaching their targeted site.
+This reasoning in ayurvedic health care is why, when treating specific diseases; it is essential to correct digestive function regardless of the nature of the condition.
+If the digestive function is impaired food and medicine will not be as effective in reaching their targeted site.